weniv/En_pythonbest20/src/pages/question14.md

 ## Explanation for Input and Output
 - Find the sum of all fish that can be caught in the path that can be visited.
 - If there is no path from (1,1) to (n,m), return -1.
+- Routes that have already been visited can be duplicated.